Mission, Vision, Values & Traits

 The College campus, located near Interstate Highway 81 on the western boundary of the City of Watertown, consists of ten permanent buildings, athletic fields, and ample parking for its commuter student body.
 Jefferson’s first on-campus student housing, East Hall, opened in the Fall 2014 semester for full-time students.
 The 294-bed residence hall features fully-furnished suite-style units designed to accommodate 6, 5 and 4 students.
 East Hall is owned by the Faculty Student Association at JCC, a non-profit organization that provides ancillary service in support of the College, and is operated and managed in partnership with Jefferson Community College.

 In March 2016, the College opened the brand new Collaborative Learning Center.
 Named for the College’s 3rd president, Dr. John W. Deans, the 36,000 sq. ft. state-of-the-art Deans Collaborative Learning Center combines synergistic functions and maximizes opportunities for student success through collaboration among students, faculty and community.
-The first floor is comprised of academic support services for students including academic coaching, placement testing, transfer counseling, career planning & job placement, veterans services and the Strategies To Achieve Results (STAR) and EOP programs.
+The first floor is comprised of academic support services for students including academic coaching, placement testing, transfer counseling, career planning and job placement, veterans services and the Strategies To Achieve Results (STAR) and EOP programs.
 The second floor is home to tutoring services, the College library and media center.
-Both floors will contain technologically smart classrooms, group study space, and wireless internet.
+Both floors contain technologically smart classrooms, group study space, and wireless internet.

 Jefferson Community College is located in Watertown, New York, the county seat of the College’s sponsor, Jefferson County.
 Nestled in the northern section of New York State, at the junction of Lake Ontario and the St. Lawrence River, Jefferson County spans an area of nearly 1,300 square miles, making it the ninth largest county in the state.
 Jefferson County shares the St. Lawrence River boundary with the Province of Ontario, Canada, to the north and travel across the international border is facilitated by the Thousand Islands Bridge.
 The proximity of the Thousand Islands and the Seaway Trail, the abundance of recreational lakes and rivers and the rich history and natural resources of the area make travel and tourism among the region’s economic drivers.